How Long Does Ketamine Stay in Your System?

 Factors That Affect How Long Ketamine Stays in Your System

-- Dosage: Higher doses take longer to clear.
+- Dosage: higher doses take longer to clear

-- Hydration level: Hydration influences urine concentration.
+- Hydration: influences urine concentration

 How Long Does Ketamine Affect the Body?

-- Peak: 10 to 15 minutes (intranasal or IV)
+- Peak effects: often within 10 to 15 minutes (intranasal/IV)

-- Duration: 1 to 2 hours
+- Duration: often about 1 to 2 hours

-- After effects: Grogginess, confusion, or low mood for several hours
+- After-effects: grogginess, confusion, or low mood for several hours

 Risks of Misusing Ketamine

-- Memory problems
+- Memory and concentration problems

 - Anxiety or agitation